stoyangalchev/Fast-and-Furious/README.md

 # Deployment 🌍 -> "https://fast-and-furious-sigma.vercel.app"
 - ** Client deployed to Vercel
-- ** Server deployed to MongoDB Atlas
+- ** Server deployed to MongoDB Atlas and Render
 ## 🚀 Features

 - **User Authentication**: Seamlessly register and log in to access all features.